Skew-orthogonal polynomials in the complex plane and their Bergman-like kernels

-Conversely, starting from the form of the SOP \eqref{eq:sop-construct}, such that the $\mu_{k,j}$ satisfy $\mu_{k,j}=\lambda_{k-1} \mu_{k-1,j}$ as in \eqref{eq:mu-construct}, we want to show the three-term recurrence relation for the OP.
+\begin{proof} Assuming that the sequence in \eqref{eq:sop-construct} satisfies the skew-orthogonality conditions \eqref{eq:SOPdef1} and \eqref{eq:SOPdef2}, we want to show the three-term recurrence relation for the OP.
 Therefore consider the following Fourier expansion, starting with the odd polynomials and expressing $zp_{2m+1}(z)$ in terms of the $p_{l}$'s,

 where we have to show that

 is the null polynomial.
 From $p_{2n+1}=q_{2n+1}$ we have for all $n, m$